turbopelican/turbopelican/README.md

 uvx turbopelican mypersonalsite
 ```

-This will create a new repository `mypersonalsite`, with everything ready to push to GitHub.
-Make sure that the site-url uses the GitHub repository's name.
-For example, if you want the website to be `https://turbopelicanwashere.github.io`, your GitHub repository will need to be called `turbopelicanwashere.github.io`.
-You will then need to open your GitHub repository's settings, and under "Code and automation" click "Pages".
-The section "Build and deployment" allows you to choose a source.
-Choose GitHub actions.
-Then publish your site.
+This will create a new repository `mypersonalsite`, with everything ready to
+push to GitHub.

+> ℹ️  **_NOTE:_**  Make sure that the site-url uses the GitHub repository's name.
+For example, if you want the website to be `https://johndoe.github.io`, your
+GitHub repository will need to be called `johndoe.github.io`.

+You will then need to open your GitHub repository's settings, and under
+"**Code and automation**" click "**Pages**".
+The section "**Build and
+deployment**" allows you to choose a source.
+Choose GitHub actions, and your
+site should be published.

 You can learn more about Pelican [here](https://getpelican.com).

-### Notes
+### Configuration

-Pelican still targets Python 3.9, which does not bundle built-in support for reading TOML configuration.
-Projects using `turbopelican` require Python 3.11 or higher, and therefore adopt the newer convention of placing configuration in a TOML file rather than Python scripts.
-Generally, you should only need to modify `turbopelican.toml`, rather than `pelicanconf.py` or `publishconf.py`.
+Pelican still targets Python 3.9, which does not bundle built-in support for
+reading TOML configuration.
+Projects using `turbopelican` require Python 3.11
+or higher, and therefore adopt the newer convention of placing configuration
+in a TOML file rather than Python scripts.
+Generally, you should only need to
+modify `turbopelican.toml`, rather than `pelicanconf.py` or `publishconf.py`.